linkarzu/linkarzu.github.io/_posts/news/2026-07-13-youtube-memberships.md

 [https://ko-fi.com/linkarzu](https://ko-fi.com/linkarzu){:target="\_blank"}

-In that case, you receive:

-- The complete edited episode
-- The approximately 10-minute clip
-- The 5 Shorts

-You can then publish everything on your own platforms.
+In that case, you receive the complete edited episode, the approximately 10-minute clip, and the 5 Shorts for publication on your own platforms.

 ### Scheduling

 #### How far in advance should I schedule the episode?

-Schedule the episode at least **1 week in advance**.
+Schedule the episode at least **1 week in advance** so we have time to:

-This gives us enough time to:

 - Choose a date that works
 - Coordinate with all guests